Apply for consent to place cables on or over the highway

 - Any request for an extension to the period for which the consent has been granted must be made by submitting a further application to the Highway Authority at least 48 hours (excluding Saturday and Sunday and Bank Holidays) prior to the expiry of the existing consent

-- The applicant shall indemnify the Highway Authority against all liability, loss, claim or proceeding whatsoever under the statute or common law, which may arise from the placing, maintenance or removal of the cable over the highway
+- The applicant shall indemnify the Highway Authority against all liability, loss, claim or proceeding whatsoever under the statute or common law, which may arise from the placing or maintaining of cables on or over the highway or removal therefrom

 - The applicant shall hold public liability insurance for the duration of the consent in an amount not less than £5 million in respect of each and every occurrence or series of occurrences caused by or attributable to any event giving rise to a claim

 - The applicant shall accept liability for any damage caused to the highway or street furniture by the cable or by the erection, removal or maintenance of the cable and any such damage shall be repaired to the satisfaction of the Highway Authority at the expense of the applicant

 - Any alterations to cables shall cause the licence to be withdrawn unless the Highway Authority first agrees such alterations.
 Where such alterations are to be made the licence holder shall seek the consent of the Highway Authority in writing giving full details of the alterations proposed

 - Nothing in this consent permits the applicant to interfere with or prevent or restrict access to apparatus owned, used or maintained by Statutory Undertakers